The Story is More than Selling Flowers

 The first three years were relatively smooth sailing for the family business, with only minor obstacles along the way—nothing they couldn’t handle.
 However, after 2000, things took a turn for the worse as the Ecuadorian government instituted a conversion of their currency, the Sucre, to the US dollar.
 The goal was to slow runaway inflation which was also rampant in many other South American countries.
 The long term objective was economic stability.

-However, this move caused many economic problems, as the exchange rate was financially unfavorable to the local population.
+However, this move caused many economic problems, as the exchange rate was not one to one, thus financially unfavorable to the local population.
 The policy of dollarization also caused the profitability of many Ecuadorian export businesses, including this family’s flower company, to dwindle to near nothing.
 The uneasy economy led to a massive wave of Ecuadorians migrating to other countries, driven by significant economic losses and rising unemployment.

 A Light at the End of the Tunnel

-In my subsequent posts, we’ll see how the dedication of Rosana and Juan Carlos to their employees and an unyielding commitment to their dream of producing the farm best flowers raised in the world, would lead to unimaginable success.
+In my subsequent posts, we’ll see how the dedication of Rosana and Juan Carlos to their employees and an unyielding commitment to their dream of producing the best farm raised flowers in the world.
+Little did they know this would lead to unimaginable success.
 We’ll follow the journey of many long time workers, and experience the joy that economic stability would bring to their family of employees.
 This is a wonderful story, one that needs to be told.
 Cheers.

 Source: